CAM(LOCAL) - APPROPRIATIONS AND REVENUE SOURCES: GRANTS, FUNDS, DONATIONS FROM PRIVATE SOURCES

 Criteria for Acceptance

 The College District shall not accept any gift that would violate or conflict with policies of or actions by the Board or with federal or state law.
 The College District shall not accept gifts that discriminate against any person on the grounds of sex, gender, race, color, religion, national origin, age, or disability.
+The College District shall not solicit nor accept a grant, gift, fund, donation, or any item or service of value from a manufacturer, distributor, or retailer whose principle business is tobacco, smoke, or nicotine vapor products and devices.

 - Has a purpose consistent with the College District's educational philosophy, goals, and objectives;